graydon/ivy-notes/markdown/recursion.md

-Recursive [[definition|definitions]] are permitted in IVy by instantiating a definitional schema.
+Recursive [[definition|definitions]] are permitted in Ivy by instantiating a definitional schema.
 As an example, consider the following [[axiom schema]]:

 ```
 axiom [rec[u]] {